scylladb/python-driver/docs/security.rst

 Custom Authenticators
 ^^^^^^^^^^^^^^^^^^^^^
-If you're using something other than Cassandra's ``PasswordAuthenticator``, :class:`~.SaslAuthProvider` is provided for generic SASL authentication mechanisms, utilizing the ``pure-sasl`` package.
+If you're using something other than Scylla's ``PasswordAuthenticator``, :class:`~.SaslAuthProvider` is provided for generic SASL authentication mechanisms, utilizing the ``pure-sasl`` package.
 If these do not suit your needs, you may need to create your own subclasses of